lu7ue/code-exporter/README.md

 I created this tool to make it faster to copy project contents.
 For example, when I want to ask GPT to help me understand someone else’s project, I don’t have to manually open each file and copy its contents one by one — everything I need is collected automatically in one place.

 While building this tool, I also learned a lot about working with files in Python and using Tkinter to build a GUI.
 It was a really fun experience, and I added detailed comments in the first commit so you can check them out if you’re curious about how it works.
 I plan to improve this tool in future versions.
-The UI could look better, I’ll add instructions and error messages, and eventually package it for both Windows and macOS.
-I also plan to filter out unnecessary files like `.git` and `.DS_Store`.
-Right now, scanning large projects can be slow, so I’ll work on optimizing that too.
+Show a better UI, add instructions and display error messages.

 If you want to use this tool on your computer, clone this repository and navigate to the project folder.
 Then, run:
 ```python